-The first legislation covering NRK was passed in 1933, and the company was reestablished under its current name.
-All private broadcasting was shut down.
-NRK opened its first local offices in Tromsø, Bodø, Trondheim, Ålesund, Bergen, Stavanger, and Kristiansand that year.
+The first legislation of Norsk Rikskringkasting (NRK) - Norwegian Broadcasting Corporation - was passed in 1933.
+All private broadcasting was shut down and reestablished in NRK as local offices in Tromsø, Bodø, Trondheim, Ålesund, Bergen, Stavanger, Kristiansand and Oslo as head office.
 These cities had hosted private broadcasters before then, but became part of NRK under the new legislation.

 In 1935 the first mobile unit for producing radio programmes was developed, and radio increased its popularity.

 By the outbreak of World War II, NRK's broadcasts reached half the population.
 This increase was naturally dramatically set back by the war.
 The words ”Dette er London!" –This is London – became legend.

 These words promised contact between the occupied homeland and the free, allied world.
 Broadcasting from its true premises was not possible, only brief war propaganda.
 Cooperation between the BBC in Britain and the London-based branch of the NRK led to creation of the daily programme ”London Radio”, which was broadcasted to thousands of illegal radios around the nation.

 By the end of World War II, radio had received a new status in Norwegian homes and the number of receivers quickly grew to the same level as before the war.
 In 1948, the Parliament decided that a Director General should oversee both programmes and administration.
 Kåre Fostervoll was appointed the first Director General.